-Last week we kicked off our Linux Hands On series with a goal to create a structured series which informs and educates the reader about what Linux is, how it works and at the same time, making sure they get their hands dirty by trying out terminal commands.
+Last week we kicked off our Linux Hands-On series to create a structured series that informs and educates the reader about what Linux is, how it works, and at the same time, making sure they get their hands dirty by trying out terminal commands.

-In this week’s post, we’ll build on top of what we covered in the previous post and tell you how you can do some more complex things.
+In this week’s post, we’ll build on top of what we covered in the previous post and tell you how you can do some more complicated things.
 If you’ve had questions like how to edit files in Linux?
 How to view a process in Linux etc. this post will answer those.
-So without wasting any more time let’s get straight to the commands.
+So without wasting any more time, let’s get straight to the commands.

 We’ll divide the commands into sections so that it makes sense to go through them one by one.